 Tax liens can interfere with your ability to sell a property or get credit.
-The best thing to do is prevent a lien in the first place.
-If the IRS has already issued one, you can take action to have it removed from your property.
-Since the process can be confusing, it’s best to get help if you’re struggling to pay your taxes or are facing a lien.
+While the best option is to prevent a lien in the first place, you can take action to have a lien the IRS has already issued removed from your property.
+Since the process can be confusing, it can be beneficial to get help if you’re struggling to pay your taxes or are facing a lien.
 A tax professional can guide you through the process of removing a lien.

 Table of Contents